Richard Hart (actor): At MGM

-Hart made his film debut in Desire Me (1947) where he appeared alongside Greer Garson and Robert Mitchum.
-Hart replaced Robert Montgomery in his role after that actor quarrelled with George Cukor.
+Hart made his film debut in Desire Me (1947), where he appeared alongside Greer Garson and Robert Mitchum.
+Hart replaced Robert Montgomery in his role after that actor quarreled with George Cukor.
 The movie had a troublesome production; after poor previews almost half of it was reshot.

-In between the original film and the reshoots Hart appeared in Green Dolphin Street (1947), where he was loved by two sisters, played by Lana Turner and Donna Reed.
+Between the original film and the reshoots, Hart appeared in Green Dolphin Street (1947), where he was loved by two sisters, played by Lana Turner and Donna Reed.

 Hart's third film for MGM was B.F.'s Daughter (1948), as the jilted first love of the title character, played by Barbara Stanwyck.
 He went over to Eagle-Lion Films to appear in Reign of Terror (1949), a Walter Wanger production set during the French Revolution directed by Anthony Mann.

 Return to Broadway

 Hart left MGM to go back to the stage.
-Back on Broadway he appeared in a flop, Leaf and Bough (1949) (co-starring Charlton Heston), then in April 1949 took over for Sam Wanamaker in Goodbye, My Fancy (1948-1949) which ran for 446 performances in all.
+Back on Broadwa,y he appeared in a flop, Leaf and Bough (1949) (co-starring Charlton Heston), then in April 1949, took over for Sam Wanamaker in Goodbye, My Fancy (1948-1949), which ran for 446 performances in all.

-Hart had a hit as the original Uncle Desmonde in The Happy Time (1950-1951) opposite Claude Dauphin and Eva Gabor which ran 614 performances.
+Hart had a hit as the original Uncle Desmonde in The Happy Time (1950-1951) opposite Claude Dauphin and Eva Gabor, which ran 614 performances.
 Hart had to leave the show during its run because of his TV commitments.

 Television

 While acting on Broadway, Hart was busy in television.
-He appeared in episodes of The Philco-Goodyear Television Playhouse ("Dark of the Moon"), The Clock ("Expert Opinion"), Fireside Theatre ("Heartbeat/Mardi Gras"), The Ford Theatre Hour ("Outward Bound", "She Loves Me Not"), The Silver Theatre ("Star over Bridgeport"), Masterpiece Playhouse, ("Hedda Gabler"), Studio One in Hollywood ("Redemption", an adaptation of "Julius Caesar", "Kyra Zelas", "The Light That Failed", "The Passionate Pilgrim").
+He appeared in episodes of The Philco-Goodyear Television Playhouse ("Dark of the Moon"), The Clock ("Expert Opinion"), Fireside Theatre ("Heartbeat/Mardi Gras"), The Ford Theatre Hour ("Outward Bound", "She Loves Me Not"), The Silver Theatre ("Star over Bridgeport"), Masterpiece Playhouse, ("Hedda Gabler"), Studio One in Hollywood ("Redemption", an adaptation of Julius Caesar, "Kyra Zelas", "The Light That Failed", and "The Passionate Pilgrim").

 In October 1950, Hart began playing Ellery Queen in the DuMont Television Network series The Adventures of Ellery Queen — the first to do so on TV.
 Lee Bowman took over the role when Hart died.

 Personal life

-In 1938, Hart married his teenage sweetheart, Eugenia Getchell; they had one son, Christopher, now Christopher Rawson.
+In 1938, Hart married his teenaged sweetheart, Eugenia Getchell; they had one son, Christopher, now Christopher Rawson.
 Hart's desire to work in New York City led to a divorce from his wife, who chose to stay in Providence with Christopher in 1942.
 Hart later married actress Louise Valery, whom he had met in Dark of the Moon; they had two daughters, Hillary and Sheila.

 While Hart was estranged from Louise, "reportedly, in 1947, a son, Richard Lee Hart, was born out of wedlock with Phyllis Eileen Buswell."
 He reportedly lived with actress Felicia Montealegre during the last four years of his life.
 He was portrayed as her boyfriend in the 2023 film Maestro.